Changelog / v0.1.0

 - Markdown-formatted output

-The Entities view is a real-time browser for every entity extracted from your engineering events — repositories, pull requests, deployments, issues, users, endpoints, and more.
+The Entities view is a real-time browser for every entity extracted from your engineering context — repositories, pull requests, deployments, issues, users, endpoints, and more.

 Filter by category, search by name, and watch new entities appear live as events are processed.
 Each entity links to a detail view showing its full metadata and event timeline.